top of page

 At the ARTICA Festival, art is a collaboration with the space.
 Artists are challenged and inspired by the history and the landscape.
 It is a benign filter that blocks the mundane and familiar.
 The environment compels creators to experiment and problem-solve which results in unique and innovative works.
 When ARTICA manifests outside the festival, this quality, uniquely filtered and forged, comes with it, whether it be a workshop, parade, community event or fundraiser.

-Accessibility at Artica
+Access at Artica

 Artica does its best to make the festival accessible to any and all including those with disabilities and difficulties to participate in the festival.
 The gate entrance and festival areas immediately inside the entrance are handicapped accessible including the drinking water, portable toilets, art installations, seating, and the Community Stage.